-The University of Oxford’s Weidenfeld-Hoffmann Scholarships and Leadership Programme cultivates the leaders of tomorrow by providing outstanding university graduates and professionals from developing and emerging economies with the opportunity to pursue fully-funded graduate studies at Oxford, combined with a comprehensive program of leadership development, long-term mentoring and networking.
+The Weidenfeld-Hoffmann Scholarships and Leadership Programme cultivates the leaders of tomorrow by providing outstanding university graduates and professionals from developing and emerging economies with the opportunity to pursue fully-funded graduate studies at the University of Oxford, combined with a comprehensive programme of leadership development, long-term mentoring and networking.

-The scholarship will cover 100 percent of course fees and a grant for living costs of at least £15,009.
+The scholarship will cover 100 percent of the course fees and a grant for living costs (of at least £17,668).
 Awards are made for the full duration of your fee liability for the agreed course.

 A list of more than 30 eligible master’s degree courses can be found on this link.